BrainCircuitsBehaviorLab/village/_sources/resources/image.md.txt

 1. Download the [Training Village Disk Image][LINK]
 2. Open Raspberry Pi Imager
+3. Select Raspberry Pi 5.
-3. Click Choose OS → scroll down → Use custom image → select the downloaded file
+4. Click Choose OS → scroll down → Use custom image → select the downloaded file
-4. Click Choose Storage → select your SD card
+5. Click Choose Storage → select your SD card
-5. Click Write and wait for it to finish (Raspberry Pi Imager will verify the image automatically)
+6. Click Write and wait for it to finish (Raspberry Pi Imager will verify the image automatically)
-6. Insert the SD card into your Raspberry Pi and power it on.
+7. Insert the SD card into your Raspberry Pi and power it on.
 On the first boot the system will automatically expand the partition to fill the SD card — this takes about a minute.

 ### Source Code